LIZR58/Construction_Angle_Data_Library/README.md

 ![image](https://github.com/LIZR58/Construction_Ergonomic_Data_Library/assets/133872933/2e544726-1554-4bf7-808c-3d2bec11cca3)

-If any institution or individual is goint to use CEL database for commercial activity or research (if acceptable and reasonable), please inform me by Email for permission first and properly add citation.
+If any institution or individual is goint to use our database for commercial activity or research (if acceptable and reasonable), please inform me by Email for permission first and properly add citation.